kusha31/Mathematical-Pattern-Recognition/README.md

 This problem is then a 3-class classification problem.
 More information about the features can be found in a link provided on the dataset description page above, under the section "Attribute Information".
 More specifically, Table 1 is the most relevant http://www.hindawi.com/journals/bmri/2014/781670/tab1/

+The evaluation metric used if the mean F! score calculated from the confusion matrix.